jaanae/devops-workshop/Week3.md

 --------------------------------------------------------------------------------------------------------------

 - First we create a PVC and see how it is bound to a PV.
 Click **Storage** -> **Persistent Volume Claims**
+- Make sure you are in your own project that was created in week 2.
 - Choose a StorageClass **ibm-vpc-block-general-purpose**.
 - Choose a name of your choise.
 - Set the size as 1 GiB